We'd love to welcome you into the church family!

 - Membership identifies those who agree with our church’s Statement of Faith.
 “I believe the Bible” means many different things to different people.
 Our Statement of Faith clarifies how we interpret Scripture, and membership identifies those who agree with that interpretation.

 - Membership identifies those who agree to abide by the practical methods we utilize for church government and function.
-As much as the Bible clearly teaches on the subject, we strive to align with it.
+As much as the Bible clearly teaches, we strive to align with it.
 But the Bible doesn’t specify the process for amending our church constitution.
 It doesn’t specify how many weeks notice must be given before holding a church business meeting, nor does it specify who can and can’t teach Sunday School or help in the nursery or vote on the annual church budget.
 The list goes on and on.

-The other very real issue at play in this is the fact that your church leaders don’t trust their memories!
+The other very real issue at play in this is the fact that your church leaders don’t trust their memories.
 We need a running list for the sake of efficiency and accuracy.
 We are no longer a small enough church to operate by word-of-mouth.
 Membership is simply the best tool we know of for identifying those who are like-minded in these three areas, and it’s the best tool for helping communicate that to the rest of the church.

 3 Practical Benefits